jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 all the positions.
-It's as if we've all read the [_Mythical Man Month_](https://archive.org/stream/mythicalmanmonth00fred#page/28/mode/2up), remembered "the order of magnitude" that separates great programmers from replacement level, and forgot about the idea of a "surgical team".
+It's as if we've all read the [_Mythical Man Month_](https://archive.org/stream/mythicalmanmonth00fred#page/28/mode/2up), remembered "the order of magnitude" that separates great programmers from replacement level and forgot about the idea of a "surgical team".

 When I was working as contractor to JPL, Raytheon was responsible for